Foreign Qualified Lawyers

 licensing process, primarily stemming

-procedures.
+from varying degree verification procedures.
 Their lack of familiarity

 with preparation for additional exam